 The following description of the basic structure of modules and courses at TUM is helpful for a better understanding of TUMonline System.
 Modules are the building blocks of Master's programs at TUM.
 A module consists of one or more courses with aligned content and schedules, offered in form of lectures, tutorials, labs, seminars, project work, etc. The module description provides information on how the content of the module is structured and presented, recommended background knowledge and literature recommendations, and the learning outcomes.
 Module descriptions as well as courses can be found in TUMonline portal (www.campus.tum.de), the central campus management system.
-All module descriptions for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the "Module Handbook" link.
-All courses for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the "Module Handbook" link.
-All courses for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the "Module Handbook" link.
-All courses for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the "Module Handbook" link.
+All module descriptions for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the Module Handbook link.
+All courses for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the "Module Handbook link.
+All courses for a particular school can be found by clicking on the respective academic department on the homepage of the TUMonline portal and then by following the "Courses link.
 Each module has a unique module number (e.g. "El60002"), helping you to find the corresponding modules in your curriculum as well as in TUMonline.
 Further information on this basic structure and a TUM-Online Handbook for students can be found here: